haskell/random/DEVLOG.md

 Maybe coalescing those three branches into one would help.

-Also, I'm eliminating the last uses of randomIvalInteger.
+Also, I'm eliminating the last uses of randomIvalInteger & co.
 This speeds up Bools:

      11,159,027 randoms generated [System.Random Bools]       ~ 298 cycles/int

+And CDoubles:
+      4,327,409 randoms generated [System.Random CDoubles]    ~ 771 cycles/int
+(I don't know why I had the opposite result before from CDouble where randomFrac was better.)

+Finally, converting Integer over to the randomBits approach gives me an odd reversal of the above situation.
+Now random is quicker but randomR is SLOWER:

+  random:
+      4,370,660 randoms generated [System.Random Integers]    ~ 763 cycles/int
+  randomR:
+        922,702 randoms generated [System.Random Integers]    ~ 3,615 cycles/int